Guillain-Barre syndrome: A sudden paralysis of the arms and legs | DW | 13.07.2021

 After Kolberg got his shot, he showed symptoms of a cold: sneezing, coughing, a sore throat.
 One week later the symptoms had turned flulike, with fever, fatigue and a headache.
 Then his feet started hurting when he walked.
 The doctor prescribed antibiotics and told him to stay in bed.

-When he arrived at the emergency room at Bonn University hospital, Kolberg was already in a wheelchair.
+When he arrived at the emergency room at University Hospital Bonn, Kolberg was already in a wheelchair.
 He could not feel his legs and one of his arms was also paralyzed.

 The doctors diagnosed GBS.
 It's an inflammation of the nervous system, or more precisely of the myelin sheath — a fatty insulation layer around the nerve cells.
 If the myelin sheath is inflamed, our nerves are unable to pass on electric impulses.